Denville Township, New Jersey: Local government

-In February 2020, the Borough Council selected former-councilmember Christopher Golinski to fill the Second Ward seat expiring in December 2021 that had been held by Brian Bergen until he resigned from office in November 2019 after being elected to a seat in the General Assembly.
+In February 2020, the township council selected former councilmember Christopher Golinski to fill the Second Ward seat expiring in December 2021 that had been held by Brian Bergen until he resigned from office in November 2019 after being elected to a seat in the General Assembly.
 Golinski served on an interim basis until the November 2020 general election, when he was elected to serve the balance of the term of office.

 Federal, state and county representation

-Denville is located in the 11th Congressional District and is part of New Jersey's 25th state legislative district.
+Denville is located in the 11th Congressional District and is part of New Jersey's 26th state legislative district.